aljazerzen/articles/prql-2/functional-database.md

 And we don't have a plan on how to deal with that.

-### In math, function call syntaxis ambigious
+### In math, function call syntax is ambiguous

-If you think about it, the function call syntax from math is kind of ambigious.
+If you think about it, the function call syntax from math is kind of ambiguous.
 For example, what does this mean:
 ```
 a(b + 1)
 ```
-If could either be a call of function a, or it could be just multiplication where we ommited *.
-This is not a problem in conventional programming languages because they don't allow ommiting the *
+If could either be a call of function a, or it could be just multiplication where we omitted *.
+This is not a problem in conventional programming languages because they don't allow omitting the *